Accounting policies and procedures

 10. ACCONTING FOR FINANCE INCOME AND COSTS

-• interest expenses in the account category 650;
+• interest expenses in account category 650;

 • income from deposits and securities in the account category 655;